cferdinandi/adventure/content/rules.md

+## Spellcasting

+For characters that know magic, casting spells works just like any other action.

+When using a spell to solve a challenge, spellcasting players roll against the DR for that challenge.
+When using spells in combat, they roll against the monster's DR instead.

+<p class="margin-bottom-small">There are two exceptions to this:</p>

+- **For really simple spells** that aren't directly working towards a challenge (for example, lighting a campfire, or making an object glow to provide light), the Game Master can choose to skip the die roll.
+- **For really powerful spells**, the Game Master may choose to limit them in some way.
+Maybe they can only be cast once per day, or they require a special, rare item (like a phoenix feather) to use.

 ## Damage & Healing

 <p class="margin-bottom-small">As adventurers, you will more than occasionally get hurt, either in battle or through exploration.
 There are different types of damage.</p>